 - You consider yourself to be creative.

-- You are interested in the study of foreign languages.
+- You are interested in the study of world languages and cultures.

 - You are interested in the study and impact of popular culture.